March 21, 2010, CELEBRATING BLACK HISTORY

 *John Maynor: 2009 attended board member; born in Springfield, GA on June 19, 1948, Maynor died on Tuesday 02/02/16 at age 67 in Fort Pierce, Florida;

 his son does not paint.
-Initially, Mayor's son authorized Brown to construct Mayor's gravesite monument.
+Initially, Maynor's son authorized Brown to construct Maynor's gravesite monument.

 *Charles" Chico" Wheeler: died 07/12/19 at age 73, no attendance, no family paints

-*Charles Walker: 2009 board member, wife Gertrude managed her husband and served as a By-Laws Committee member.
+*Charles Walker: 2009 board member, wife Gertrude managed her husband and was a By-Laws Committee member.

-*Robert Butler of Lakeland, Florida: attended meetings when possible; Mr. Butler owned multiple galleries and was initially an Okeechobee artist who did not paint as a Highwaymen; he died on 3/19/14: sons Robert Butler Jr., Daniel, David, Samuel, Timothy, Michael, and daughters: Dorene, Aletha, Angela are all artists.
+*Robert Butler of Lakeland, Florida: attended meetings when possible.
+Mr. Butler owned multiple galleries and was initially an Okeechobee artist who did not paint as a highwayman.
+He died on 3/19/14.
+His sons Robert Butler Jr., Daniel, David, and Samuel, and daughters Dorene and Angela, are all artists.
+Correction: Timothy, Michael, and Aletha do not paint.

-R. L. Lewis, JR.: 2009 elected secretary but delegated his position to 2nd Generation member AJ Brown, she was appointed and authorized as the 1st official secretary; son Robert Lewis III, is his father's manager, both sons are 2nd generation members.
+R. L. Lewis, JR.: In 2009, he was elected secretary but delegated his position to second-generation member AJ Brown.
+She was appointed and authorized as the first official secretary; his son Robert Lewis III is his father's manager.
+Both sons are second-generation members.

 Willie Reagan: 2009 board member, wife Don manager, no family paints